AdamJSc/CovidCommunitySite/README.md

 ## Customising

+The following examples will refer to the area represented by the site (e.g. Ceredigion) as a "territory".

 ### Adding regions

-Regions (Used to split data within a county for example) need to be added to `src/constants/regions.json`.
-The example structure can be seen in the existing file.
+Regions can be used to split data into smaller areas within a territory.

+They are configured within the `src/constants/regions.json` file, and an example structure can be seen in the existing file.

+Each main region can comprise a number of sub-regions - again, please see the data structures within the `regions` file for an example.

 ### Adding new locales